 It’s the most successful technology of its kind in the market and behind high-quality still and video captures modes in DSCs, DSLRs, smartphones and video cameras by major brands.

-iridix is a form of dynamic range compression (also known as tone mapping) and is the product of over a decade’s research into how the human visual system adjusts to different lighting conditions
+iridix is a local tone map engine and is the product of over a decade’s research into how the human visual system adjusts to different lighting conditions

 In the image above, iridix applies pixel-by-pixel tone curve adjustment automatically to pull out detail simultaneously from shadows and highlights while leaving midtones untouched.
 The image on the right matches closely the real appearance of the scene.